marcospgp/marcospgp.github.io/resume.md

 ## Side projects

 Working on my own projects is a large part of what I spend my time on.
-In this section are some of the things I've done.
+Below are some of the things I've done.

 ### Machine learning